Ti Amo (album)

-Ti Amo is the sixth studio album by French band Phoenix.
+Ti Amo ([ti ˈaːmo]; Italian for "I love you") is the sixth studio album by French band Phoenix.
 It was released on 9 June 2017 by Loyauté and Glassnote Records.
 Recording began in 2014 at La Gaîté Lyrique in Paris, an arts centre that was built at the site of a theatre.
 The band promoted the album by releasing three singles and embarking on a world tour.
 "J-Boy" was the first single, released on 27 April 2017, "Ti Amo" was the second, released on 18 May.
 The third single, "Goodbye Soleil" was released on 2 June.
 The album received generally positive reviews from critics.
 It was a modest commercial success, peaking at number 17 in France and within the top 40 in Australia, Belgium, and Switzerland.

 Composition

 Ti Amo has been described as featuring synth-pop and Italo disco throughout.
 Phoenix said in a press release that the album is about "our European, Latin roots, a fantasized version of Italy", and that the songs focus on "simple, pure emotions: love, desire, lust, and innocence".
 Guitarist Laurent Brancowitz commented that the album recalls "summer and Italian discos".
 Daniel Glass, head of Glassnote Records, stated: "I think the record came out of darkness, out of concern.
 But what's resulted is this incredibly colorful record."